What is Functional Strategy? Definition, theory and example

 The Functional Strategy for research & development is about innovation and the development of new products as well as the improvement of existing products.
 Examples of functional strategies in this area: product development, diversification, and market penetration.

-Functional Strategy step-by-step plan
+Functional Strategy step-by-step plan including an example

 Business strategies determine the organisation’s overall course.
 Based on this, the strategies on the organisation’s functional level are determined.
 This step-by-step plan describes an approach for defining a strategy at a functional level.
 It answers the question of how to create a functional strategy that properly supports the business strategy.